First time coming to Israel

 https://www.onezerobank.com/en/

-Each of these banks, except for OneZero, First International Bank, have at least one office/branch around the university.
+Each of these banks, except for OneZero, First International Bank, have at least one office/branch around the university (Ramat Aviv Neighborhood).

 Remember that for many services you should be able to attend in person, talking directly with the employees.
-Calls are hard to deal with.
+Calls are hard to deal with (especially when language barriers come across, although most employees do speak English).

-In some cases, it is possible to book an appointment with the bank through the website or the apps.
+In some branches, it is possible or required to book an appointment with the bank through the website or the apps.

 Comments